maxhougas/doompack/PWADS/FSMOOSH/README.md

   - Put associated files from WADSMOOSH into /maps
   - WadSmoosh can be found here https://jp.itch.io/wadsmoosh
   - Remove the _E from the file name
-  - For FMASTER_E.pk3, place in the Master Level .WADs
+- For FMASTER_E.pk3, place in the Master Level .WADs, not the WadSmoosh wads
   - If you wish, extract Bad Dream from TEETH.WAD, and bundle it into TEETH2.WAD.
   - You should be able to play TEETH and the rest of the levels normally even if you don't